Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 You need to be tracking how you’re investing your resources (be it time or money) and understand what’s actually delivering an ROI.

-One of the biggest mistakes solopreneurs make is this – they spend too much time on things that aren’t moving the needle, and they don’t repeat the things that work.
+These are two of the biggest mistakes that solopreneurs make – they spend too much time on things that aren’t moving the needle, and they don’t repeat the things that work.

 Remember – businesses do not run on emotions!
 They run on reality.
 And the reality is represented in your data.